Quotations by:

 Peter was not quite like other boys; but he was afraid at last.
 A tremor ran through him, like a shudder passing over the sea; but on the sea one shudder follows another till there are hundreds of them, and Peter felt just the one.
 Next moment he was standing erect on the rock again, with that smile on his face and a drum beating within him.
 It was saying, “To die will be an awfully big adventure.”

-Sometimes quoted as "To die would be an awfully great adventure," "To die will be a great adventure," and "To die would be a great adventure."
+Sometimes given as "To die would be an awfully great adventure," "To die will be a great adventure," or "To die would be a great adventure."

 Link to this post | No comments